 Hengyuan Zhang is a Ph.D. student at the CSE Department of UCSD working with professor Henrik I. Christensen.
 He earned his master’s degree in Intelligent Systems, Robotics and Control at the ECE Department of UCSD and Bachelor’s degree in Automation at Nanjing University.
 His research is in tracking and sensor fusion in Autonomous Driving.
 He is part of the founding team in the Autonomous Vehicle Lab and has worked on LiDAR based detection, tracking and lidar-camera fusion for object tracking and semantic mapping at AVL.
 He is excited about using robotics technologies to make human lives better.

-Seth is a graduate student in the Electrical and Computer Engineering department majoring in Intelligent Systems, Robotics and Control.
-He graduated from the University of California, San Diego with a Bachelor’s degree in Electrical Engineering with a focus on Machine Learning.
-He is currently working on systems integration for the self-driving mail delivery cars.
+Seth is a PhD student in the Computer Science and Engineering department.
+He graduated from the University of California, San Diego with a Bachelor’s degree in Electrical Engineering with a focus on Machine Learning and a Master’s in Electrical Engineering in the Intelligent Systems Robotics & Control concentration.
+He is currently working on perception systems for the Autonomous Scooter Project.

-Robin is a graduate student in the Computer Science and Engineering department at UCSD.
+Robin is a Ph.D. student in the Computer Science and Engineering department at UCSD.
 He received his bachelor’s degree in Applied Mathematics and Computer Science at UC Irvine.
 His research focuses on building a scalable and safe planning system for autonomous vehicles that can operate in complex urban environments.

 Po-Jung Lai received his masters in Electrical and Computer Engineering focusing